isabella232/help-7/gitbook/superquery/superquery-editor/organizing-queries.md

 # Organizing Query Tabs with Boards

 Boards are like folders for your [Query Tabs](query-tabs.md).
-Instead of saving all of your queries into one Saved Queries list — as you would in BigQuery — you can group tabs into multiple Boards.
+Instead of saving all of your queries into one Saved Queries list &mdash; as you would in BigQuery &mdash; you can group tabs into multiple Boards.

 ## How should I use Boards?